 Early development of the latest version, SAP Fiori 3, was announced in 2017 with the intent of creating a more cohesive and integrated user experience across the suite.
 The new experience includes a better design, customization features, and the ability to be adopted across various SAP products.

-Some components of SAP Fiori 3 have already been released: The new Quartz theme, which welcomes a subtle aesthetic of light and neutral features, and the new shell header bar, designed to be more simplistic for all SAP products.
+The Quartz theme welcomes a subtle aesthetic of neutral features, offering light and dark options.
+The new shell header bar is designed to be more simplistic for all SAP products.
+The most recent theme made available for SAP applications is called Horizon, which offers similar light and dark variations to Quartz - Morning Horizon and Evening Horizon.
 SAP Fiori 3 was first released to SAP S/4HANA Cloud customers in the 1908 release and to on-premise users in the 1909 release.

 SAP Fiori helps users handle many different SAP business tasks, such as creating or tracking purchase orders, watching out for new business opportunities, or displaying invoices.
 Developers utilize SAP Fiori elements that act as design templates to create consistent applications.
 Each floorplan design can be categorized into a type of application: transactional, fact sheet, or analytical.